What is Advance Care Planning?

 - Living Will – A document that has guidelines for your family, friends and healthcare team of the specific medical treatment you would want to receive should you be unable to make those wishes known.

 - Hospice – Hospice is a type of palliative care for people near the end of life.
-It is a treatment philosophy.
-Its goal is to deliver care that focuses on providing comfort to seriously ill people near the end of their life.
-Hospice does not cure disease but provides pain and symptom management along with emotional and spiritual support to patients and loved ones.
+The goal of hospice is to deliver care that focuses on providing comfort to seriously ill people near the end of their life.
+Hospice does not cure disease but provides pain and symptom control along with emotional and spiritual support to patients and loved ones.
 Most hospice care is provided at home.

 - CPR Directive – CPR stands for cardiopulmonary resuscitation.
 CPR is provided to a person whose heart has stopped pumping blood (a condition known as cardiac arrest).
-CPR includes rescue breathing (mouth-to-mouth resuscitation), chest compressions, and sometimes electrical stimulation and medications to stimulate the heart to beat.
-A CPR directive tells EMS personnel or other healthcare providers not to do CPR in the event your heart stops or you stop breathing.
+CPR includes rescue breathing (mouth-to-mouth resuscitation), chest compressions, and sometimes electrical shock and medications to start the heart beating again.
+A CPR directive tells EMS personnel or other medical providers not to do CPR in the event your heart stops or you stop breathing.